Q:What are the best ways to communicate rate changes to utility customers?

 Contributing Authors

-Solution Director, Marketing, Communications & Account Management
+Solution Director, Marketing and Communications & Account Management

 Angelica Pereira helps utilities and cities improve their customer experience, marketing, and account management strategies.
 Prior to working at E...